astev423/GratisSocial/README.md

 -HUGE SECURITY ISSUE WITH fetchUser API CALL, IT RETURNS ALL INFO OF USER.
-To fix this I think it should only return username, firstname, and lastname No need to return email or id, also don't let people search by ID, try and keep id secret
+To fix this I think it should only return username, firstname, and lastname No need to return email or id, also don't let people search by ID, try and keep id secret -When login username should be input. also remove the API call that happens everytime you go to home page. instead put call it only when user makes new account

 IDEAS: Remove once repo made public
 -add button to delete posts